Tuesday, 9 December, 2025

 |---|---|

-| Minimally invasive with quick recovery | Re-narrowing of artery (restenosis) |
+| Minimally invasive with quick recovery compared with open heart surgery | Re-narrowing the artery (restenosis), though less with newer stents |

-| Shorter hospital stay and faster return to daily routine | Bleeding or bruising at catheter site |
+| Shorter hospital stay and faster return to daily routine | Bleeding or bruising at the catheter insertion site |

-| Proven safety and effectiveness in modern cardiology | Allergic reaction to contrast dye or stent material |
+| Proven safety and effectiveness with modern stents | Allergic reaction to contrast dye or stent materials |

 Recovery After Stent Placement

-- 1–2 days of hospital stay
+- One to two days of hospital stay for observation

 FAQs on Stents and Heart Health

 Q2.
-Which stent lasts longer?
+Which stent lasts longer: bare metal or drug-eluting?

 Q3.
 How safe is stent surgery in India?

 Q4.
-Can a stent get blocked again?
+Can a stent get blocked again after placement?

 Q5.
 What is the recovery time after stent surgery?